 Noel Park, Haringey

-A multi-ethnic locality situated south-east of Wood Green tube station
+A multi-ethnic locality – sometimes described as a garden suburb – situated south-east of Wood Green tube station

 Noel Park was laid out by the Artizans’, Labourers’ and General Dwellings Company between 1883 and 1907.
 The estate was named after the company’s chairman, Ernest Noel MP.